In order to get a tight joint you have to scribe skirting board at internal corners instead of mitering them.

-This means fitting one board tight into the corner, then cutting the next one to match the exact profile so it fits perfectly up against the first.
+This means fitting one board by butting it straight into the corner, then cutting the next one in to match the exact profile, so it fits perfectly up against the first.

-This page has everything you need to know first for internal 90° corners, and after that to scribe skirting board into corners other than 90 like 122.5°, often found in bay windows.
+This page has everything you need to know first for internal 90° corners, and after that to scribe skirting board into corners other than 90 degrees like 122.5°, often found in bay windows.

 Transfer this measurement to a new piece of skirting board and cut to length.
-Place this onto the chop saw standing up exactly as it will be on the wall and turn the saw to 45°, as though you were mitering the internal corner.
+Place this onto the chop saw standing up exactly as it will be on the wall and turn the saw to 45°, as though you were mitering the internal corner all the way.

 Offer this up to the board that is already nailed in place.
 Put the pencil in your compass and use it to scribe the shape of the first board onto the second as shown in the picture (start the pencil line from the saw cut downwards).

 When coping intricate baseboard trim, it's sometimes difficult to remove the waste so to make this easier cut at an angle, taking more timber out of the back of the board where it won't be seen.
 By doing this you ensure it doesn't get in the way of the face edges touching if the wall is very slightly out of square.
 Finally sand off any pencil lines and,

 It should fit like this!

 Again, as above cut one board tight into the corner, using a bevel to determine the angle and fix it firmly in place.
 I fix it at this stage otherwise you could scribe into a board that's going to move when you fix it.

 To scribe the next one into it, the first thing to do is bisect the angle of the walls that the skirting will be fitted to.
 I do this every time, in case it isn't exactly 122.5°.

 Once found, set the mitre saw to the bisected angle.

-This will help cut the next part right (you can use a compass to scribe skirting board like the normal corner above if the first one is cupped).
+This will help to guide the next cut correctly (you can use a compass to scribe skirting board like the normal corner above if the first one is cupped).

-Cutting the back out of the skirting like this ensures it doesn't get in the way of the first board already fixed to the wall.
+Cutting the back out of the skirting like this ensures it doesn't get in the way of the first board already fixed.
 If you want to be sure you can adjust the angle to remove a little more out of the back, you can use a handsaw if your miter saw won't do the angle/depth of cut.

-If in doubt remove a little more - it won't be seen once the board is fixed (don't remove too much the board may split when you fix it though).
+If in doubt remove a little more - it won't be seen once the board is fixed (don't remove too much and leave the skirting board too thin or it may split when you fix it though).